 One of the first considerations is size.
 Before taking the plunge on a particular model, you’ll want to have your greenhouse site in mind.
 Pick an open spot with full access to sun.
 Generally speaking, a greenhouse with a retractable roof is ideal, which will allow more flexibility and expansion in the future.
 Even if you simply want a spot for starting your seedlings, you’ll still find that having an extra 10 or 20 square feet will give you more breathing room and workspace, and it might encourage you to expand to a new gardening territory.

 The glazing material is another important consideration.
 The glazing type will affect a range of properties, most notably the R-Value, lifespan, cost, and weight.

 Environmental control is another factor to take into account before deciding on your greenhouse setup.
-Airflow and ventilation are important for greenhouses of any size, as temperatures can get hot in an enclosed space– it’s a good idea to be aware of the ventilation system of your greenhouse and pick something that’s easy for you to maintain.
+Airflow and ventilation are important for greenhouses of any size, as temperatures can get hot in an enclosed space– it’s a good idea to have a glass and glazing shop drawing expert design the ventilation system of your greenhouse and pick something that will be easy for you to maintain.
 Fans may be needed for circulation and to help plants develop strong stems, and a shade cloth might be necessary for certain partial-sun plants.

 We hope this guide steers you in the right direction!
 Check back every month for articles helpful to both future, current and seasoned greenhouse owners.

 Next month: basic greenhouse management and tips for new greenhouse owners.